Continuing Student Scholarships

 Appalachian Warrior Fund

 The Appalachian Warrior Fund has been established at Appalachian State University to honor veterans.
 This scholarship fund is for honorably discharged and disabled veterans and their children who have been admitted and enrolled at the university.
 The scholarship is for veterans with a disability rating between 10 and 50 percent awarded from the U.S. Department of Veterans Affairs.
 Veterans must possess a minimum GPA of 2.8 and must be residents of North Carolina.
 In addition, they must provide proof of their discharge status and disability rating.
 The children of disabled veterans must possess a minimum GPA of 3.0 or higher and must be residents of North Carolina.
-The application for 2020-2021 is currently closed.

 The Harry & Mary Meinhardt Memorial Scholarship for student veterans

 This scholarship is available to all student veterans not using Chapter 33 Post 9/11 GI Bill benefits.
 Applicants must be a student veteran (any branch of US Armed Forces) and in good standing.
-The application for 2020-2021 is currently closed.

 The Mark and Mimi Ross Scholarship

 To provide a renewable scholarship to an honorably discharged veteran of the United States Armed Services to attend Appalachian State University to pursue an undergraduate college degree.
 Preference will be given to an in-state student in good standing.
-The application for 2020-2021 is currently closed.

 The Janette Hartsell Little Memorial Scholarship